carlst99/DbgCensus/README.md

 Install-Package DbgCensus.Rest -IncludePrerelease
 ```

-If your project makes use of the `Microsoft.Extensions` framework, you can easily register the required services to the container with the `AddCensusRestServices` extension method:
+If your project integrates with the `Microsoft.Extensions` framework, you can easily register the required services to the container with the `AddCensusRestServices` extension method:

 ```csharp
 using DbgCensus.Rest.Extensions;